Skip to main content Skip to secondary navigation

 Only Academic Council and University Medical Line faculty may teach Frosh IntroSems.
 Teaching is contingent upon your department's approval.
 Once your department has approved you to teach a new Frosh IntroSem, submit your seminar to the IntroSems program.

-As your prepare your submission, you will need
+As your prepare your submission, you will need—

-1. Title
+1. Seminar Title

 3. Primary Offering Department